merenlab/merenlab.org/_posts/anvio/2016-06-26-installation-v2.md

 pip install anvio-7.tar.gz
 ```

-Some people have reported errors in the installation of `pysam` using `pip`, so if this installation fails, you can install `pysam` using conda:
+Some people have reported errors in the installation of `pysam` using `pip`, so if your installation also fails due to `pysam`, you can use the following two lines to first install this package via conda, and then install the anvi'o package via `pip`:

 ```
-conda config --add channels r
-conda config --add channels bioconda conda install pysam
+conda install -y -c bioconda pysam pip install anvio-7.tar.gz
 ```

-Right after this, run this command to make sure you have the right version of this one library [that changed its API](https://github.com/merenlab/anvio/issues/1692) recently:
+After a successful installation of anvi'o via `pip`, run this command to make sure you have the right version of this one library [that changed its API](https://github.com/merenlab/anvio/issues/1692) recently:

 ```
 pip install mistune==0.8.4